 Straight Talk connects Aboriginal and Torres Strait Islander women with the political system and builds the capacity of women as change makers.
 With a focus on practical tools and confidence, Straight Talk brings people together to share, learn and be effective in making a difference.

 The program includes opportunities for relationship-building between Aboriginal and Torres Strait Islander women, information-sharing and developing strategies for change in Aboriginal and Torres Strait Islander communities.

-For the past eight years the Straight Talk program has brought together more than 600 Aboriginal and Torres Strait Islander women from across the nation to Canberra and to regions throughout the country to learn about Australia’s political system and form powerful networks with each other and with women of Federal and State Parliament.
+Since its inception in 2009, the Straight Talk program has brought together more than 650 Aboriginal and Torres Strait Islander women from across the nation to Canberra.
+During the summit participants learn about Australia’s political system and while forming powerful networks with each other and with women of Federal and State Parliament.
 Straight Talk focuses on developing Aboriginal and Torres Strait Islander women’s skills to make positive changes through political engagement, while also increasing engagement in public and political life.